Metaphysics – problems of reality and existence (ontology)

 Welcome to philosophy.org.za!
 This website is a free, non-profit, online resource for studying philosophy at a graduate level, aimed at those who may already have an interest in philosophy but never pursued a systematic study of the subject.
 Here you will be able to work through as many (or as few) topics at your own pace and at no cost.
 Because philosophy.org.za is hosted privately and is not affiliated with any institution, we can focus exclusively on the task at hand: making philosophy accessible and interesting.

 What is Philosophy?
 Philosophy literally means love of wisdom from the Greek word φιλοσοφία (philosophia) and while that may give you an idea of what philosophers hold dear it doesn’t actually say what it is.
-Philosophy on the other hand has sometimes been described as the most general of disciplines relying principally on rational argument.
+Philosophy has sometimes been described as the most general of disciplines relying principally on systematic, rational argument.
 In ancient times this included such subjects as Mathematics, Astronomy, Physics and Psychology that have long since matured to become disciplines within their own rite.
 Today philosophy remains essentially concerned with five key areas of enquiry, namely:

 Then there are the numerous, important, derivative Philosophies of special interest, where the methods philosophical enquiry are employed in examining specific questions or even entire disciplines.
 These include, amongst others: Philosophy of Science, Philosophy of Mind, Philosophy of Language, Philosophy of Law (Jurisprudence,) Philosophy of Religion and even Philosophy of Philosophy (or Metaphilosophy.)
 Indeed the tendency to “go meta” (from the Greek preposition μετά for "after", "beyond", "adjacent" or "self") in regarding concepts, disciplines, even our own lives, from some level of abstraction, often self-referential, is a hallmark of philosophical thinking.